Sorry, you need to enable JavaScript to visit this website.

 TEDxMidAtlantic Salon - EVE: Everyone Values Equality

-Watch talks from speakers at the TEDxMidAtlantic salon "EVE: Everyone Values Equality," presented by TEDxMidAtlantic in partnership with OHR.
+Watch talks from speakers at the TEDxMidAtlantic salon "EVE: Everyone Values Equality," presented by TEDxMidAtlantic in 2016 in partnership with OHR.
 The talks from speakers explored the realities women face in the United States today, and how to move toward a 21st century of equal opportunity regardless of gender and gender identity.
 Watch the talks now.

 TEDx EVE